Yvonne-Ng/swiftLimitSetting/r21SwiftNew/SensitivityStudies/source/scripts/README.md

 1. loopSearchPhase.py -> Runs SearchPhase in batch, current set to run one single file
 2. loopStep1.py -> run step1 (fluctuating the background) in batch. current set to run on one sigle file
-3. loopDrawSignalInjectionMassPoints.py->Draws all the searchPhase output you set.
+3. loopDrawSignalInjectionMassPoints.py->Draws all the signal injection ratio plots that I keep sending to mattermost. it uses the same config as loopStep1.py (you can copy it over)+ an output directory for the pdfs to be stored

 ## signal injection
 1. batchDoSensitivity.py ->Runs everything in the UCI batch system   -> configure everything that you want to run on